 Terms & Conditions

-1.1 This document contains the standard Terms of Business of Lupton Fawcett LLP and should be read in conjunction with the accompanying letter which gives information about who will be working for you, the scope of the work to be carried out and the basis of our fees.
-Where the terms set out in the letter differ from these standard Terms of Business, the terms of the letter will apply.
+1 Introduction1.1 This document contains the standard Terms of Business of Lupton Fawcett LLP and should be read in conjunction with the accompanying client care letter which gives information about who will be working for you, the scope of the work to be carried out and the basis of our fees.
+Where the terms set out in the client care letter differ from these standard Terms of Business, the terms of the letter will apply.
 If any aspect is not clear, please contact the person dealing with your work.

 2 Our Aims

 2.1 We are committed to providing all our clients with an efficient and effective service.
 In order to achieve this we believe that it is important to agree in advance the nature of our relationship with you.
-Please familiarise yourself with these Terms of Business before continuing to instruct us to avoid any misunderstandings in the future.
+Please familiarise yourself with these Terms of Business before continuing to instruct us.

 3 Professional Rules and Practice Guidelines